-Conformity assessment of the CyberFundamentals Framework shall be performed by an accredited conformity assessment body operating according to EU Regulation 765/2008 setting out the requirements for accreditation and market surveillance unless otherwise determined by national legislation.
+Conformity assessment of the requirements of the CyberFundamentals Framework shall be performed by an independent conformity assessment body, accredited in accordance with EU Regulation 765/2008, setting out the requirements for accreditation and market surveillance unless otherwise determined by national legislation.

-The scheme owner evaluates and manages the scheme with relevant stakeholders in accordance with IAF MD 25.
+The scheme owner develops, maintains and manages the scheme in consultation with relevant stakeholders and in accordance with IAF MD 25.